newnetdev/NetworkToCode-Class/labs/Ansible_Lab_06_Jinja2.md

 ##### Step 2

-Open the `render_snmp.yml` file using a text editor.
-Since we no longer need to render the configurations locally, go ahead and remove  the task from PLAY 1 and 2.

-##### Step 3

 Add a new task under PLAY 1, that uses the `ios_config` module to render and push the configurations.